 The PayDay savings platform is a product of ARM Investment Managers, a subsidiary of Asset & Resource Management Holding Company (ARM).
 The investor app helps you earn interest while saving or investing your funds automatically on a periodic basis.
 It offers a savings interest between 10.9% – 12%

-If you’re looking forward to convenient ways of saving, investment, and accumulating wealth, these Fintech platforms make it a lot easier.
+If you’re looking forward to convenient ways of saving, investing, and accumulating wealth, these Fintech platforms make it a lot easier.
 Review these platforms and choose that which resonates with you the best.